 July 18, 2016

-In April 2016, NU was visited by five very special students from Kenya.
+Five Kenyans: In April 2016, NU was received five very special students from Kenya.
 It all started in April 2015 when one Kenyan, Shem Okello, came to America to explore mission opportunities.
 He first visited groups in North Carolina and at the invitation of Jon-Roy Sloan he came to Tennessee.
 He visited NationsUniversity and other missions around the Middle Tennessee area and was convinced that what is happening here needed to be happening in Kenya.